mrpinkzh/iis-log-analyzer/README.md

  ```
  3. host the content of the .\build-src folder in your IIS.
   * the easiest way is to open the solution IisLogAnalyzer.sln and press `Shift + F5`

+More information about Fake: https://fsharp.github.io/FAKE/
+More information about Paket: http://fsprojects.github.io/Paket/